Marshmello88/book_website/README.md

 - Yes/Pass

 Note*: "All" in this context means the screen sizes that I tested on, which are: Laptop with MDPI screen iPhone 6/7/8, iPhone X, iPad, iPad Pro, iPhone 6/7/8 plus.
-Overall the landscape mode across all devices (except for iPads) lacks uniformity, as I was focused mainly on re-positioning "stray" html elements.
+At the moment the landscape mode across all devices (except for iPads) lacks uniformity, as I was focused mainly on re-positioning "stray" html elements.
 Furthermore, iPad Pro portrait mode, was not made responsive due to time constraints.
 This also applies to all of the questions below.
 The best way to view the website is with the laptop MPDI screen.